Destinations Greece The Cyclades Paros

 Lefkes village walk

 The medieval marble village in the centre of the island — three connected squares, whitewashed houses on terraced slopes, the Byzantine Church of the Holy Trinity (Agia Triada) with a marble bell-tower carved from local stone.
-The highest point on Paros.
+The highest village on Paros.
 A 30-minute drive from Naoussa or Parikia; eat lunch at Lefkiana on the main square.

-Highest point on ParosMarble bell-tower30 min drive
+Highest village on ParosMarble bell-tower30 min drive

 Lefkes-to-Prodromos Byzantine marble path

-1,000-year-old Byzantine path3.5 km / 1 hr each wayWalk early
+1,000-year-old Byzantine path≈4 km / 1 hr each wayWalk early

 Marathi marble quarries